Theta-Limited/.github/profile/README.md

 <a href="https://github.com/Theta-Limited/OpenAthenaIOS"><img width="330" alt="openathena for ios an arbitrary image point is selected and the coresponding location calculated is displayed" src="https://github.com/Theta-Limited/.github/assets/25494111/86968e65-5fde-4e7f-9201-4ccc7babc193"></a>

-This version of the software is perfect for commercial drone users!
-It includes a system which automatically downloads an elevation model for your selected drone image.
-The app also supports downloading map areas for later offline use.

 ## Multiplicative Value